Ohio won't go back to class for remainder of school year - WHIZ News

 DeWine said teachers and administrators also worried that another disruption to a school year already interrupted by the coronavirus might negatively affect students, who need continuity.

+“We have to think about the risk to teachers, students, and our communities,” DeWine said.

-The governor said no decision has been made about the fall.
+The governor said no decision has been made about the fall but said a blend of in-person and online learning might be an option for districts.
 He urged state and local education leaders to be considering plans to address the needs of students with disabilities, those with health risks, those lacking internet access and those who might not have a stable home life.

 Other developments Monday related to the virus in Ohio: